 Step 8: Replace Float in Float Chamber

 Place the float into the float chamber and push down until the float arms engage around the cap.
 Push the G-Max top cover over the top of the valve until it locks into place.
 Push the fill tube over the nipple on the valve.

 Turn on the water supply and put the lid back on the tank.

 Water Level Adjustment

-Make a mark on the float housing with a permanent marker, at the current water level.
-The float housing does not have a stamped mark, and the permanent mark gives you a point of reference next time adjustment is necessary as well.
+Make a mark on the float housing with a permanent marker at the current water level.
+The float housing does not have a stamped mark, and the permanent mark gives you a point of reference the next time adjustment is necessary as well.